somedatapacket/docs.humio.com/content/sending_logs_to_humio/log_shippers/beats/metricbeat.md

 {{% /notice %}}

 ## Running Metricbeat

 Run Metricbeat as a service on Linux with the following commands

 ```
 sudo systemctl enable metricbeat
 sudo systemctl restart metricbeat
 ```

 ## Adding fields

 You can add fields with static values using the `fields` section.
 These fields will be added to the each event.

 ### Default fields

 Metricbeat automatically sends the host name of the system along with the data.
 Humio adds the host name in the `@host` field to each event.
 It uses this field name to try not to collide with other fields in the event.

-## Host metrics example queries
+## Host metrics example queries {#host-metrics-example-queries}

 Once you have data from Metricbeat in Humio, you can run some interesting queries, such as the following examples:

 * Show CPU load for each host:
 ```